maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 **Key Concepts to Understand:**
 - What is the component tree?

+The component tree allows React to structure the components of the entire application.
+Components are defined as nodes.
+We can therefore say that the root node is the app.js file.

+The tree hierarchy consists of the top and bottom.
+At the top are the components closest to the root, which therefore influence performance, while the leaf components are at the bottom and are less likely to change, have less impact on performance, and are more likely to be re-rendered.

+The component tree is linked by branches.
+These links in the code refer to an import, for example: import PageWrapper from "@/components/ui/Button".

 - What does "declarative" mean?

+This concept allows you to define what you want to display in the UI without focusing on how to do it.
+In the case of React, I can have a state that changes a color.
+Here, I only need to declare the state that allows me to display it.
+Outside of React, it takes care of applying the changes (re-rendering).

 - One-way data flow: what does this mean?

+Data can be passed from a parent component to a child component (via props), and this is done in one direction only, from the top of the hierarchy to the bottom.
+A changing value includes reactivity, and therefore a parent that sends reactivity to a child must take into account that its child will then have to render this component, which must be considered in terms of performance.

 - UI = f(state) - explain this formula

+UI = f(state) means that the user interface depends on the state of the application, the function f takes this state as a parameter and produces the corresponding UI, and each time the state changes, the UI is automatically recalculated from this function.

+This equality shows that the interface visible at the present moment is the result of the state at that same moment with a function.

+An example would be: component f takes the state and produces the interface.

 ### 3.2 Components: When and Why (45 min)
 **Why:** Component design is an art.
 Learn when to create components vs when to keep code together.